BIM September 24, 2025

 • Vectorworks Architect runs great with average-sized project files, but large projects with a lot of details tend to cause unfortunate slowdowns.

-• While the software can be considered a BIM solution, its actual BIM-centric capabilities are rather limited.
+• While the software is technically considered a BIM solution, its actual BIM-centric capabilities are rather limited.

 • Not all of the project files created by Vectorworks are backward-compatible due to the absence of the new features that are constantly introduced to the solution.